 After Christmas it’s also essential to go through the cards you’ve received throughout the season.
 If you’re sentimental, you might want to keep everything.
-However, collecting cards year after year will only contribute to clutter that drawer in your home office.
+However, collecting cards year after year will only contribute to clutter.
 Review your cards from previous years and opt to keep those with an extra note or pictures.
 But know that it’s okay to get rid of the rest.

 Post-Christmas organization should also involve making room for new toys, clothes and other gifts.
 One way to drastically cut down on Christmas clutter is to remove two old items for every one new item.
 This works well for kids’ toys and clothes that they may have outgrown or no longer use.
 Got a new LEGO set?
 Donate two older ones.
 It’s not only a way to make organizing your kids’ toys a little easier, it’s also a good opportunity to teach them about giving back.

 Now is also an excellent time to manage toy clutter by implementing the bin rotation system, which puts a set number of toys into rotation and lets you store the others for later.